Hauwa-Sambo/Travel-website/README.md

 The project includes media queries to adjust the layout for various screen sizes:

-- **1400px and below**: Adjusts the font sizes in the hero section.
+- **1400px and below**: Adjusts the font sizes in the home section.

-- **1093px and below**: Reduces font sizes and adjusts padding for elements in the hero and destination sections.
+- **1170px and below**: Reduces font sizes and adjusts padding for elements in the home and destination sections.

-- **768px and below**: Changes the layout of the hero bar to be more vertical and adjusts padding for a better fit on mobile screens.
+- **720px and below**: Changes the layout of the home bar to be more vertical and adjusts padding for a better fit on mobile screens.

 ## License